 Set your goals based on what’s true and right for you deep inside, and be careful that you’re not doing it for someone else.

-2. Form your goals in a meditative / silent space, then let them unfold
+Form your goals in a meditative / silent space, then let them unfold.

 3. Ask yourself questions rather than seeking answers

-But flexibility success is mostly about becoming the person that cares for and prioritises your body enough to practice consistently, whilst being attentive to applying the right level of intensity each session.
+Achieving your health & fitness goals is mostly about becoming the person that cares for and prioritises your body enough to practice healthy habits, consistently.

-Focus on the who you are, or would like to be – not just the how you’re going to do things
+That’s why it can be useful to focus on the who you are, or would like to be – not just the how you’re going to achieve ‘x’ goal.

 4. Grow your roots, before you seek the fruits